1963’s Hud anticipated the cultural upheaval of the 1960s.

 Can you believe this guy?

-Hud himself best sums up his outlook on life, rules, and morals, when, a little later, he shoots at buzzards coming to feast on a dead cow on the Bannon property.
+Hud himself best sums up his outlook on life, rules, and morality, when, a little later, he shoots at buzzards coming to feast on a dead cow on the Bannon property.
 It’s against the law to shoot birds, but Hud doesn’t care.
 This is a man who does what he wants, when he wants.

 And he’ll bend the law to legitimize his behavior: